Slow Cooker Chicken and Sausage Stew

 - I would start checking after 4 hours and cook just long enough for the chicken to be done so you don’t over-cook the sausage.

-(I used my favorite Crock-Pot 3-1/2-Quart Slow Cooker, but it could have been a little smaller.
+I used my favorite Crock-Pot 3-1/2-Quart Slow Cooker (affiliate link) but it could have been a little smaller.

-Recipe adapted from a slow cooker recipe for chicken and sausage from Bakeaholic Mama.
+Recipe adapted from a slow cooker recipe for chicken and sausage from from a blog that's no longer online.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Suggestions:

-Using low-fat chicken sausage and light cream cheese with the other low-glycemic ingredients in this Slow Cooker Chicken Andouille Stew makes this suitable for any phase of the South Beach Diet if eaten plain, or Phase 2 or 3 if eaten over rice.
+Using low-fat chicken sausage and light cream cheese with the other low-glycemic ingredients in this recipe makes this suitable for any phase of the original South Beach Diet if eaten plain, or Phase 2 or 3 if eaten over rice.
 For low-carb diets, use any sausage and full-fat cream cheese if you prefer.
 This would be a great low-carb meal if you eat over cauliflower rice.

 Find More Recipes Like This One: